awsdocs/amazon-s3-userguide/doc_source/security-best-practices.md

 For an example of how to use AWS Config to monitor for and respond to Amazon S3 buckets that allow public access, see [How to Use AWS Config to Monitor for and Respond to Amazon S3 Buckets Allowing Public Access](https://aws.amazon.com/blogs/security/how-to-use-aws-config-to-monitor-for-and-respond-to-amazon-s3-buckets-allowing-public-access/) on the *AWS Security Blog*\.

 **Consider using Amazon Macie with Amazon S3**
-Macie uses machine learning to automatically discover, classify, and protect sensitive data in AWS\.
-Macie recognizes sensitive data such as personally identifiable information \(PII\) or intellectual property\.
-It provides you with dashboards and alerts that give visibility into how this data is being accessed or moved\.
-For more information, see [What Is Amazon Macie?](https://docs.aws.amazon.com/macie/latest/userguide/what-is-macie.html)
+Amazon Macie is a data security and data privacy service that uses machine learning and pattern matching to help you discover, monitor, and protect sensitive data in your AWS environment\.
+Macie automates the discovery of sensitive data, such as personally identifiable information \(PII\) and financial data, to provide you with a better understanding of the data that your organization stores in Amazon S3\.
+Macie also provides you with an inventory of your S3 buckets, and it automatically evaluates and monitors those buckets for security and access control\.
+If Macie detects sensitive data or potential issues with the security or privacy of your data, it creates detailed findings for you to review and remediate as necessary\.
+For more information, see [What is Amazon Macie?](https://docs.aws.amazon.com/macie/latest/user/what-is-macie.html)

 **Monitor AWS security advisories**
 You should regularly check security advisories posted in Trusted Advisor for your AWS account\.
 In particular, note warnings about Amazon S3 buckets with “open access permissions\.”
 You can do this programmatically using [describe\-trusted\-advisor\-checks](https://docs.aws.amazon.com/cli/latest/reference/support/describe-trusted-advisor-checks.html)\.